Guest blog by Dante Benedettini JD, MBA

 What’s the Next Stage?

 Next up in our transformation plan is ASCENT’s legal hold and eBilling modules, which we’ll be implementing in 2019.

-This is only the beginning of my journey, but the moral of my story so far is,… if you’re looking to add legal technology tools to your department, make sure you choose one with adaptability.
+This is only the beginning stage in my plans for transforming our department’s journey, but the moral of my story so far is,… if you’re looking to add legal technology tools to your department, make sure you choose one with adaptability.
 If you choose another focus, you’ll be fighting an uphill battle… like trying to put a round peg through a square hole.
 I’ll let you know how we’re doing as this journey continues.
 If there’s anything else you’d like to know, contact me or the support experts at doeLEGAL.